micro-os-plus/web-jekyll/README.md

 ### Install separate homebrew

-If you are like me and like really separated thing, install a separate homebrew instance only for the jekyll builds.
+If you are like me and like really separated things, install a separate homebrew instance only for the jekyll builds.

 ```
 $ HB_PREFIX="/opt/homebrew-jekyll3"